MaastrichtU-IDS/dsri-documentation/website/docs/deploy-neurodocker.md

 Checkout the documentation to [deploy the `Dockerfile` on DSRI](https://maastrichtu-ids.github.io/dsri-documentation/docs/guide-dockerfile-to-openshift).

-:::note
+:::note UI with VNC

-Running a UI through VNC (e.g. FSLeyes) is still a work in progress.
+Running a UI with VNC (e.g. FSLeyes) is still a work in progress.
 See [this issue for more details](https://github.com/ReproNim/neurodocker/issues/343).

 :::